Scootering Samosir Island in Lake Toba, Sumatra, Indonesia

 Private taxis are available near the arrival.
 Rp.
 650,000

-TIP: If you come in your own car, you can take it to the ferry as well.
+TIP: If you come in your car, you can take it to the ferry as well.
 I am not sure about the price.

 How to Get Around Samosir Island?